 OH HOLY FUCKING BUTTLICKING CHRIST!!!

-You won't have to make all the same choices I did, of course, (giving up weekends, a social life, raiding guilds in WOW, and even being a father) but the conventional wisdom that it takes about ten years to forge a career in writing does not refer to ten years of weekend warrior effort and chimerical dreams.
+Of course, you won't have to make all the same choices I did (giving up weekends, a social life, raiding guilds in WOW, and even being a father), as you will have totally different sacrificial choices to make, but the general consensus that it takes about ten years to forge a career in writing does not refer to ten years of weekend warrior effort and chimerical dreams.
 These are ten years more akin to an olympian training.

 I wish someone had told me (and all of us really) that there is no reason to write–not fame, not money, not sex, not validation–that was going to happen in a timetable to make it worth it but for one fact: if we loved writing for its own sake.
 I wish they'd spoiled for me the big plot twist that "Hard Work™" didn't mean months, or a few years, or even half-assed decades of journaling and rough drafts.
 I would not have made another choice (though I know a few who would have) but it would have helped with the long, frustrated periods where I felt like I was spinning my wheels.

 Think about how many writers are published in the way you want to be (not just with their name on a few online articles or a dust jacket somewhere).
 Now think about how many writers there are.
 Total.
-From would be hopefuls to dedicated hobbyists to fanfic to self published to small print publishing to one big five title, but you've never even heard of them.
-Basically if you want to be like a professional athlete of writing, you better gear up for the most training you've ever done on anything.
+From would be hopefuls to dedicated hobbyists to fanfic to self-published to small print publishing to one big-five title, but you've never even heard of them.
+Basically if you want to be like a professional athlete of writing, you better gear up for the most arduous training you've ever done on anything.
 Ever.

 4- You're spending a lot of time in self-deception, and no one is going to really talk you out of it.

 Or simply ignoring the answer if they don't like it like Homer Simpson wanting steak.